AckerlyXu/heima/articles/site-recovery/site-recovery-vmware-to-azure.md

 - [Learn more](./site-recovery-failover.md) about different types of failovers, and how to run them.
 - If you're migrating machines rather than replicating and failing back, [read more](./site-recovery-migrate-to-azure.md#migrate-on-premises-vms-and-physical-servers).
-- [Read about failback](./site-recovery-failback-azure-to-vmware.md), to fail back and replicate Azure VMs back to the primary on-premises site.

 ## Third-party software notices and information
 Do Not Translate or Localize